TheDevUser/Kraken/README.md

 # What is Kraken?

-Kraken is a DLL injector for any game.
-Open the exe, select a file, and inject.
+Kraken is a free script executor using the EasyExploits DLL.